Battle Dice: DC Battle Dice

 The first DC set of Battle Dice was to have been released in the fall of 2006 and was to include characters like Superman, Batman, Wonder Woman, Raven, Starfire, etc.

 The "Death" of Battle Dice

 Shortly after their promotional tour of the game, Playmates suddenly pulled their support of Battle Dice.
-Their own site for the game was deactivated shortly thereafter, leaving the future of the game—not to mention the two above-mentioned expansions—rather nebulous.
+Their own site for the game was deactivated shortly thereafter, leaving the future of the game — not to mention the two above-mentioned expansions — rather nebulous.
 Fan support of the game, though scattered, still remains.
-The link below is one of the very few such fan sites for the game that is regularly maintained.